 - While the vegetables are cooking add the sauce ingredients to a small bowl and mix.
 Set aside.

 - Once noodles are cooked, drain and rinse under cold water.
 Set aside.

 - When the vegetables are done add noodles, sauce, carrots, half green onions and broccoli to the pan still on medium-low heat and mix well.
 Let all ingredients cook together for 1-2 minutes.

 - Plate and garnish with additional green onions and red pepper flakes to taste.

-I hope you and your family love this Thai noodle bowl as much as my family does.
+We hope you and your family love this Thai noodle bowl.
 Enjoy it for dinner and be sure to save some for the next day, too!